aanish-pradhan/shell-scripts/README.md

 repositories by storing a full copy of the repositories of interest within a single repository that you can commit and push to a service such as GitHub or GitLab.

+### **```teleport.sh```**

+If you have many directories on your machine that you navigate into and work in several times a day, it can get tedious to have to navigate into those directories from your home directory manually.
+This script allows users to add the paths of directories they work in routinely as well as a nickname for them.
+When the user runs the script and specifies a nickname for a directory, they are automatically *teleported* to the directory.
+Users reach the desired location without having to type multiple commands where the navigate directory by directory or one long command.

+This script was originally created by my friend Amanuel.
+Check out his GitHub page [here](https://github.com/AmanuelEphrem)!
+I have slightly modified it.